Chantal Pinguet

 Chantal accepted a contract with the Poznan Opera Ballet in Poland at 19, performing in traditional classical ballets and more modern ballets such as Swan Lake, Romeo and Juliet, Cinderella, Serenade and Anna Karenina.

 When in New Zealand, Chantal coached students and taught at numerous schools and events nation-wide.
-Chantal has also enjoyed adjudicating many competitions and examining the Dance NZ Made syllabus.
+Chantal has also enjoyed adjudicating at many competitions.

 In 2020, whilst back in Aotearoa due to Covid-19, Chantal created ‘Stage to Studio’ and has been running dance workshops and competitions for dancers in the lower North Island ever since.